Container King Owner

 example of shipping container home office

-1. Make Sure Containers are Fully Equipped
+1. Make Sure Your Container is Fully Equipped

-2. Consider Extras Like HVAC and Plumbing Systems
+2. Consider HVAC and Plumbing Systems

 3. Install Large Windows

-4. Increase Storage Space
+4. Maximize Storage Space

 Frequently Asked Questions About Shipping Container Home Offices

-Are containers a good investment?
+Are shipping containers a good investment?

 What are the downsides of container homes?